Normaliz/PyNormaliz/README.md

     C.HilbertSeries(HSOP = True)

-Note that some Normaliz output types must be specially encoded for Python.
-Our Hilbert Series is
+Note that some Normaliz output types must be specially encoded for python.
+Our Hilbert Series is returned as

     [[1], [1, 1], 0]

-to be read as follows: [1] is the numerator polynomial, [1,1] is the vector of exponents tjhat occur in the denominator, which is (1-t)(1-t) in our case, and 0 is the shift.
+to be read as follows: [1] is the numerator polynomial, [1,1] is the vector of exponents of t that occur in the denominator, which is (1-t)(1-t) in our case, and 0 is the shift.
 So the Hilbert series is given by the rational function 1/(1-t)(1-t).
 (Aoso see ee [this introduction](doc/PyNormaliz_Tutorial.pdf).)

-But you can also compute several data simultaneously and specify options:
+One can also compute several data simultaneously and specify options ("PrimalMode" only added as an example, not because ot is particularly useful here):

     C.Compute("LatticePoints", "Volume", "PrimalMode")